dpaletti/orti/TASKS.md

 - [ ] replace ideal current source
 - [ ] include battery voltage source
 - [ ] include USB-C recharging

+### Open source setup

+- [ ] move DCO to more structured CONTRIBUTING.MD and finish setting up the signing mechanism understand if GPG signing is needed or only the normal kind
+- [ ] add code of conduct on the basis of that from DuckDB (which is from another entity)
+- [] correctly protect the branches

 ## Firmware development